lsst-ts/ts_vmsfpga/README.md

 The process requesting data shall regularly call command 2 to synchronize clocks as it reads data.
-Those are internal FPGA clocks, doesn't affect readout frequency - it is use only for timestamping samples.
+Those are internal FPGA clocks, doesn't affect readout frequency - it is used only for timestamping samples.

 First data might took longer to arrive - expecting 500ms timeout is reasonable.
 Next data shall come in 50ms (50 samples at 1kHz), 70ms is reasonable.
 Data are